Bryanhalambeck/expense-analysis/README.md

 ⸻

-📊 Benchmarking Logic Explained
+📊 Category-Level Benchmarking (All Departments)

+Comparing each department’s spending behavior to what’s expected.

+This section evaluates how each department’s spending behavior aligns with expectations across categories like Travel, Meals, Office Supplies, Training, and Travel.

-To help identify which department-category pairs might warrant deeper investigation, I built a custom benchmarking system.
-This system scores each department based on how closely its spending aligns with expectations.
+To do this, I created a custom benchmarking system that:
+	•	Calculates what % of each department’s budget goes to each category
+	•	Compares that to what’s typical across all departments
+	•	Defines expected spend levels (Low, Medium-Low, Medium, Medium-High, High) for each department and category
+	•	Visualizes how far off each department is from those expectations using a color-coded heatmap

-✅ Step-by-Step Logic
+✅ Step-by-Step Benchmarking Process
     1.    % of Department Spend by Category
 Percent = (Category Spend / Total Dept Spend) × 100
 This gives a normalized view of each department’s spending priorities.